wurthless-elektroniks/badjasper/readme.md

   watchdog.
 However it's safe to assume most people will have their systems plugged into a display device in normal operation, and as a bonus, it allows us to simulate the failure condition in testing.

+- I wanted to flash the Ring of Light orange upon receiving GetPowerUpCause, as it's a sign the CPU would have made it through the critical hardware init phase.
+However the Argon/Ring of Light state machine is something I have yet to figure out.

 ## People who did more than I did

 - 15432's RGH3 sourcecode and builder were extremely inspirational for all this stupid work I've been doing and I've